-Content-Language representation header is used to describe the language(s) intended for the audience, so that it allows a user to differentiate according to the users' own preferred language.
+Content-Language representation header is used to describe the language(s) intended for the audience, so users can differentiate it according to their own preferred language.

 For example, if "

 Content-Language: de-DE" is set, it says that the document is intended for German language speakers (however, it doesn't indicate the document is written in German.
 For example, it might be written in English as part of a language course for German speakers.
 If you want to indicate which language the document is written in, use the

 Content-Language is specified, the default is that the content is intended for all language audiences.
 Multiple language tags are also possible, as well as applying the